infernet-h2020/DCAlign/README.md

 - `Dist`: site-by-site comparison between the `test` and the `dcalign` sequence.
 The four numbers denote the Hamming distance, Gap + (i.e. how many times `dcalign` puts a `-` when `test` has a residue), Gap - (i.e. how many times `dcalign` puts a residue when `test` puts a `-`) and Mismatches (i.e. how many times both `dcalign` and `test` decide not to put a `-` but they choose different residues for the same column).
 - `Time` : running time for `DCAlign`, in seconds.

 The rows `test` and `dcalign` contain the aligned sequence and its energy according to the DCA model and the complete model including the gap and insertion penalties.
-The lines that start with `ins` report the aligned sequences complete of the insertions as lower case symbols.
+The lines starting with `ins` report the aligned sequences complete of the insertions as lower case symbols.

+## Examples

+- full length sequences alone
+- alignment with comparison